 How to add a beneficiary organisation contact person?

 Login to Mobility Tool, open your project and click "Partners" button in the top menu.

-Click the organisation name.
+Click the beneficiary organisation name – it’s always the first organisation on the list of partners.
+It also has flag “Beneficiary” set to “Yes”.